-Marion Charlton was elected as director in April 2022 and continues in office at the date of this report.
+John Le Lievre and Annabelle Williams were elected as directors in April 2023 and continue in office at the date of this report.

 Mission Statement

 As Australia's first private non-profit university, Bond University seeks to be recognised internationally as a leading independent university, imbued with a spirit to innovate, a commitment to influence and a dedication to inspire tomorrow's professionals who share a personalised and transformational student experience.